One of Geelong’s greatest lifestyle attributes is its range of recreational opportunities.

 See our events calendar for all the events on offer.

 Into sport and fitness?

 The region offers sport and recreation activities for everyone.
-Whether it is joining a crowd of thousands to watch the Geelong Cats play at Simonds Stadium in the Australian Football League competition, or taking part in the many local sporting opportunities offered to all ages.
+Whether it is joining a crowd of thousands at GMHBA Stadium to watch the Geelong Cats play in the Australian Football League competition, National A league Soccer matches or national and international T20 Cricket, or taking part in the many local sporting opportunities offered to all ages.

-The Royal Geelong Yacht Club has a 223-berth marina and welcomes sailing and social members.
+The Royal Geelong Yacht Club has a 240-berth marina and welcomes sailing and social members.
 The club has a strong junior squadron and offers sailing courses.

 Cycling paths and trails spread across the Region with many linked.

-The City of Greater Geelong is home to over 600 sporting clubs ranging from archery and gridiron, underwater hockey and rowing.
+The City of Greater Geelong is home to over 325 sporting clubs ranging from football, netball, basketball, soccer and tennis to archery and gridiron, underwater hockey and rowing.